Skip to Main Content

 While searching HOLLIS you may sometimes find yourself overwhelmed by either the numbers or types of results your search returns.
 If this happens, try one of these easy tricks to bring your results into sharper focus:

-1. Limit your Everything search results set to items that are identified as PEER REVIEWED ARTICLES.
+1. Limit your "Catalog & Articles" search results set to items that are identified as PEER REVIEWED ARTICLES.

 • You'll eliminate newspaper and magazine materials as well as books, of course, but you'll also raise the visibility of scholarly journal articles in what displays.

-• By doing so you'll get a snapshot of the most recent research trends and scholarly approaches in a field (or around a particular issue).
+• You'll get a snapshot of the most recent research trends and scholarly approaches in a field (or around a particular issue).

 • handbook or companion or encyclopedia are common words to help identify good background or overview sources.